Sunday of Week 3 of Advent (Year A)

 Still waiting

 While the Gospel speaks of the Messiah already here, we at this very time are, in a sense, still waiting in anticipation.
-Jesus, of course, is already present and working through his Body, the Christian community, the Church.
+Jesus, of course, is already present and working through his Body, the Christian community—the Church.
 But he still has to come more fully into our own lives.
-As the Opening Prayer suggests, we need to “experience the joy of salvation” – that power of healing and wholeness which Jesus can bring into our lives.
+As the Opening Prayer suggests, we need to “experience the joy of salvation”—that power of healing and wholeness which Jesus can bring into our lives.
 This is something each one of us has to do, and what we as a community also have to do.
 I feel that there are still many, including Christians, who have not yet experienced the deep joy of becoming whole in Christ.

 For most of us, the transformation into becoming “another Christ” takes time.
-We need the advice of James in the Second Reading: “Be patient.”
-As he says, “How patiently [the farmer] waits for the precious fruit of the ground until it has had the autumn rains and the spring rains!”
+We need the advice of James in the Second Reading:

 One of the greatest

 John the Baptist is presented by Jesus as one of the greatest persons ever born.
-Yet, he missed the privilege being born into the age of Christ, a privilege that has been made available to us.
+Yet, he missed the privilege of being born into the age of Christ, a privilege that has been made available to us.
 We could do well to emulate John in preparing ourselves for Jesus to become really part of our lives.

-John was strong -he was a man of integrity – he was not one of the rich and famous – he was no pop star, all sound and no substance.
+John was strong—he was a man of integrity.
+He was not one of the rich and famous, he was no pop star—all sound and no substance.
 He would never have been a glamorous public icon.
 Yet many people went out to hear him, to be challenged by him, to have their lives radically changed by his words.

 Actually, our Christian vocation is similar to his.
-We are called to prepare the way for Jesus to come into our own hearts, and also to prepare other people’s hearts so that they, too, may “experience the joy of salvation” – that healing, wholeness and holiness we all long for, and which alone gives real meaning to our lives.
-Christmas is a time of gifts – both giving and receiving.
+We are called to prepare the way for Jesus to come into our own hearts, and also to prepare other people’s hearts so that they, too, may “experience the joy of salvation”—that healing, wholeness and holiness we all long for, and which alone gives real meaning to our lives.
+Christmas is a time of gifts—both giving and receiving.
 Let us make sure that among the gifts we offer to others is some of the Christian joy which we ourselves have received.

 Comments Off on Sunday of Week 3 of Advent (Year A)